JasonLautzenheiser/trizbort/README.md

 - [dfabulich](https://github.com/dfabulich) - fixed some issues in documentation
 - [taradinoc](https://github.com/taradinoc) - tweaks to the ZIL exporter

-The prmary developer on this is [Jason Lautzenheiser](https://github.com/JasonLautzenheiser)
+The primary developer on this is [Jason Lautzenheiser](https://github.com/JasonLautzenheiser)

 ## Contribute
 Feel free to dive in!
 [Open an issue](https://github.com/JasonLautzenheiser/trizbort/issues/new) or submit PRs.